Our girls consistently achieve high results in the HSC—strong evidence of Ascham’s high quality of teaching and commitment to excellence.

 An average of 98% of girls have been admitted to universities in recent years.

-In 15 of these courses our lowest examination mark was equal to, or higher than, the average State examination mark.
-This includes subjects with varied candidatures such as English Extension 2, Mathematics General 2, Biology, Chemistry, Modern History and History extension, all French and German courses, Drama, Music, PDHPE and Visual Arts; a clear indication of the academic strengths of our School and the Dalton Plan.
+In 14 of these courses our lowest exam mark was equal to, or higher than, the average State exam mark.
+This includes subjects with varied candidatures such as English Standard, English Extension 1, English and Mathematics Extension 2, Modern History and History extension, Geography, all French courses, German Extension, Chinese Continuers, Drama, Music 1, and Visual Arts; a clear indication of the academic strengths of our School and the Dalton Plan.

 A selection of our HSC subjects and the percentage of girls coming in the top two performance bands compared to the State: